 The Guibord Center is grateful to be able to play a key role in joining with the NCC to bring these communities together to challenge assumptions, unleash the Holy within their traditions, and together affirm the faith that all people of faith share that inspires them to make the world a more caring and compassionate place.

-The Rev. Dr. Gwynne Guibord has been actively working with Dr. Tony Kireopoulos, Associate General Secretary of the National Council of Churches (NCC) and both the Buddhist and the Hindu communities to facilitate national dialogues between each...read more
+The Rev. Dr. Gwynne Guibord worked with Dr. Tony Kireopoulos, Associate General Secretary of the National Council of Churches (NCC) and both the Buddhist and the Hindu communities to facilitate national dialogues between each and the Christian community as represented...